Why do we buy anything?

 And finally, impact.
 We want to contribute.
 We want to make a difference.
 We want to have a purpose.
 We want to connect with a purpose.
 We want to connect with something greater than ourselves.
 And we want to fulfill our unfulfilled potential.

 These are the critical drivers in the reasons that people buy what it is that you offer, it’s not money or superficial things.
 They are surface-level wants and needs, autonomy, growth, and impact.
 These are the intrinsic drivers of our behavior.
 So how does your product or service link to these things?

 Let’s look at an example.
 OK, here’s an app that collects all of your financial information in one place.

 That’s what it does.
 The app delivers all of your financial information in one place.
 That is product-focused, not client-focused.
 So with that, if we ask the question, what does that mean?
 What does that mean for me as an entrepreneur?
-It means that I don’t have to go into five different apps to look at my accounts, my finances.
+It means that I don’t have to go into five different apps to look at my accounts and my finances.

 I can see them all in one dashboard.
 Wonderful.
 So then ask, what difference does that make?
 Well, that now saves me time.
 Gives me control, remember the three things?
 It gives me control over my time, gives me autonomy over my time, and allows me the freedom to fulfill my purpose.

 The app allows me the freedom to spend that wasted time where it’s better spent serving people and creating content, creating and delivering transformation, in changing the world.

 So can you see in that really short example, how we’ve gone from an app that collects all of your financial information to me, changing the world?
 It’s a big leap, and I’ve made it extreme on purpose just to demonstrate the point so that once you understand the drivers of purchase decisions, the drivers of people wanting what it is that you offer, you can use that understanding.